jbaek7023/CatalogApp/README.md

 ```

 ## Run
-1. clone the whole file
+1. clone the whole project file

 2. navigate to the folder which contains the file